RubioJuan/RubioJuan/README.md

 <img src="https://raw.githubusercontent.com/lgzarturo/lgzarturo/master/assets/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif" alt="GitHub" style="float: right;" align="right"  width="50" height="50"/>

-I am in the world of technology, immersed in lines of code 👨🏻‍🚀 when I am not programming, I'm doing another activity that strengthens my learning such as English or recreational activities since these help me clear my mind and have a better capacity in the moment of coding.📱
+I'm in the world of technology, immersed in lines of code 👨🏻‍🚀 when I am not programming, I'm doing another activity that strengthens my learning such as English or recreational activities since these help me clear my mind and have a better capacity in the moment of coding.📱

 <!DOCTYPE html>
 <html lang="en">